microsoft/fluentui-apple/macos/docs/Controls/Link.md

 # Link

 ## Overview
-With a Link, users can navigate to another page, window, or Help topic; display a definition; initiate a command; or choose an option.
-A Link indicates that it can be clicked, typically by being displayed using the visited or unvisited link system colors.
-Traditionally, Links are underlined as well, but that approach is often unnecessary and falling out of favor to reduce visual clutter.
+With a Link, users can navigate to an external URL, or be overridden to perform a custom action.
+A link can be set to have an underline when the mouse hovers over it, or remove the underline completely to reduce visual clutter.

 A Link is the lightest weight clickable control, and is often used to reduce the visual complexity of a design.